jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

 This is a text classification task detecting the presence of pseudo-profundity.
-Pseudo-profound quotes are labelled as **vacuous** and as **mundane** otherwise.
+Pseudo-profound quotes/texts are labelled as **vacuous** and as **mundane** otherwise:

+- *MUNDANE*: “AIf there is no wall, there is no deal!”
+- *VACUOUS*: “A wet man doesn’t fear the rain.”

+  - pseudo-profound quotes:
+  “consists of seemingly impressive assertions that are presented as true and meaningful but are actually vacuous (Pennycook et al., 2015, p.
+549).”
 ## Pseudo-profound quote examples:

 ![Image of examples](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/quotes.png)